Global Chess Festival

 The Judit Polgár's Global Chess Festival is an annual one-day festival celebrating the diversity of chess, held in Budapest, Hungary.
-The festival was started in 2015, and connects fans and chess organizers around the world with chess-related activities.
+The festival started in 2015, and connects fans and chess organizers around the world with chess-related activities.

 The event

 The festival is held every year on the second Saturday in October.
 Chess activities for adults and children include professional tournaments, simultaneous chess games, educational conferences, art shows and various programs for families.
 The festival's slogan is: "Chess Connects Us".
 A traditional simultaneous exhibition is held at the Budapest venue, with the sisters Judit and Sofia Polgar.